Poland Crypto Tax Guide 2023

 Short-term capital gains are taxed at the same rate as your taxable income, which is determined by the Federal Income Tax rate brackets.

-Please refer to the following chart to determine your short-term capital gain rate for the tax year 2022, which you have to fill by 18th April 2023.
+Please refer to the following chart to determine your short-term capital gain rate for 2023, which you have to fill by 15th April 2024.

 It's important to note that, for most taxpayers, the long-term capital gains tax rate for cryptocurrency is typically lower compared to the short-term capital gains tax rate.
-The tax rate you will incur can be either 0%, 15%, or 20%, depending on the total amount of gains you have realized within a given tax year.
-If your gains fall below $41,676 (for the 2022 tax year), you are not required to pay any long-term capital gains tax.
+The tax rate you will be between 0-20%, depending on the total amount of gains you have realized within a given tax year.
+If your gains fall below $44,625 (for the 2023 tax year), you are not required to pay any long-term capital gains tax.

 The process of calculating your crypto gains or losses in a tax regime that imposes a capital gains tax on crypto disposal involves two steps.
 The first step is to determine the cost basis for each asset that you have either swapped, sold, or gifted during the tax year.
 This entails adding up the acquisition cost of the asset along with any associated fees such as transaction fees or gas fees paid during the acquisition process.